France commemorates the 1961 massacre of Algerians in Paris

 Papon later became the highest-ranking Frenchman convicted of complicity in crimes against humanity for his role in deporting Jews during World War II.

+His 25-year-old brother was arrested by police as soon as he went out of the metro station.
+They both survived and Toul now wants to transmit the memory to his grandchildren.

+Wissam Xelka, 30, an anti-racist activist of Algerian descent, said the 17th of October is “a symbol of the whole colonial treatment… (It) was not an accident.
+It lasted for years and years.”

-Human rights and anti-racism groups and Algerian associations in France staged a tribute march in Paris on Sunday afternoon.
-They called on authorities to further recognize the French state’s responsibilities in the “tragedies and horrors” related to Algeria’s independence war and to further open up archives.
+The activists called on authorities to further recognize the French state’s responsibility in the “tragedies and horrors” related to Algeria’s independence war and to further open up government archives.

+“We can not forget,” said M’hamed Kaki, a writer and member of a collective that is urging the recognition of a state crime on that day.

+“It is not a police mistake.
+It is not an initiative from Papon or a few police officers,” Kaki said.
+“No. There was political approval at the time (from the government) … That’s why we say it is a state crime.”

+Macron paid tribute to the victims on Saturday at the Bezons bridge over the Seine River in northwest Paris.
+He was the first president to attend a commemoration event for the massacre.

+Another gathering took place Sunday in the southern city of Marseille, home to a large Algerian community.

-Fabrice Riceputi, a historian who recently published a book “Here, we drowned the Algerians” about the event, told The Associated Press “it’s a late colonial massacre, we’re a few months away from Algerian independence, but (it’s) also a starting point in the history of the Republic’s treatment of immigrants.”
+Fabrice Riceputi, a historian who recently published a book “Here, We Drowned the Algerians” about the event, told the AP “it’s a late colonial massacre.
+We’re a few months away from Algerian independence, but (it’s) also a starting point in the history of the Republic’s treatment of immigrants.”

 The massacre “speaks of a moment when unquestionably there was state racism, of colonialism,” he said.

-Activists want the massacre to be recognized as “state crime” committed by police, the opening of a memorial site, and reparations, amid other demands.

-The Movement against racism and for friendship between people, or MRAP, deplored that Macron’s statement did not include “any word about the context of the Algeria war, any word on colonialism, nothing about archives… even less about reparation.”
+The Movement against Facism and for Friendship between People, or MRAP, deplored that Macron’s statement did not include “any word about the context of the Algeria war, any word on colonialism, nothing about archives… even less about reparations.”

-Earlier Sunday, Paris Mayor Anne Hidalgo attended a tribute ceremony at the Saint-Michel bridge, in the capital’s city center.

-Macron paid tribute to victims on Saturday at the Bezons bridge over the Seine River in the northwest of Paris.
-He was the first president to attend a commemoration event for the massacre.

 In 2018, Macron formally recognized the responsibility of the French state in the 1957 death of a dissident in Algeria, Maurice Audin, admitting for the first time the French military’s use of systematic torture during the war.